Cyril Ritchard album of theatrical performance and personal photographs, 1926-1930 (nla.obj-150680709)

 Creative Arts Fellowships offer a $10,000 grant to support writers and artists to spend four weeks in the Library developing an artistic concept, artwork or body of work inspired or informed by the collections.
-Applications for the 2023 Creative Arts Fellowship program will open 1 March 2022.
+Applications for the 2024 Creative and Folk Fellowship rounds will open 3rd March 2023.

 Two Fellowships are available: